griffincook/blogh/README.md

 # blogh
-A PHP Blog that I created in grade 12.
+A PHP Blog that I created in grade 2017.
-I know the optimization and organization of this project are terrible.
-I haven't worked on it since high school.
+I wrote all of the PHP files, and created the database.
+The HTML and CSS comes from a bootstrap template.